-- Complete the Non-EU Exchange Online Application Form, the link for which will be sent to the student's personal email address.
+- Complete the Non-EU Exchange Online Application Form, the link from which will be sent to the student from their home institution's international office.
 Information on terms dates, accommodation and other matters will also be forwarded to the student's email account.

 Application deadline for Autumn Semester and Full Year: May 31st

 - Reserve accommodation – Students can apply for on campus accommodation or choose to live in private accommodation off campus.
 Further information is available on the Accommodation page.
 Once you have been issued with a UL student ID number you are eligible to apply for on-campus accommodation.
 ID numbers are issued with your offer letters.